colinbm/kohana-formmanager/README.md

 This module allows you to create reusable forms that are self contained.
 You can tie it to a ORM model, or roll your own.

+The bundled view templates are marked up to work out of the box with the [Bootstrap CSS toolkit from Twitter](http://twitter.github.com/bootstrap), but you can override these and use your own markup as needed.

 Examples
 --------